andr1anovx/andr1anovx/README.md

 <p></p>

-- I'm a student at Petro Mohyla Black Sea National University, and I like to develop products for the Apple platform.
+- I am a third-year student at the university majoring in software engineering.

 ---
 ### Languages and Tools: